-The latest Rightmove Rental Tracker shows that rents only increased by 0.4% year-on-year in London over the course of Q1 2020.
-This is a quarter of the national average (2.4%) and less than 10% of the annual growth seen in the North West (4.6%) – an area built around the booming Manchester market.
+The latest Rightmove Rental Tracker shows that rents decreased by 3.1% year-on-year in London over the course of Q2 2021.
 What’s more, this is the continuation of a long-term trend of rental yields falling in London.

 Likewise, even London’s much-cited house price growth appears to be lagging far behind other more vibrant markets.
-The latest Cities House Price Index from Hometrack shows annual growth in the capital of just 0.9%.
-Not only is that far below the national average, it is approximately a third of the growth seen in Birmingham and quarter of that in Manchester over the same time period.
+The latest Cities House Price Index from Hometrack shows that house prices in the capital decreased 2.5% year-on-year - a poor comparison to cities like Manchester and Preston.

 If you are interested in purchasing an off-plan property in the UK, get in touch with our team today who will be able to advise you on the best options.
 Click here for more information >>